shwina/still-magic/_en/logging.md

 -   This looks like readable CSV data (on purpose)
     -   Call the log file `log.csv` and record everything needed to re-create the run
--   As noted in [s:config](#CHAPTER), record the configuration data as a single string
+-   As noted in [s:configuration](#CHAPTER), record the configuration data as a single string
     -   Because CSV doesn't handle nested data...
     -   ...and you want to be able to read a single field, convert from YAML back to memory, and manipulate